 Our Infertility Diagnosis: Retrograde Ejaculation

 For some patients, their retrograde ejaculation is temporary and returns to normal after a couple months or even a year (if they have a nerve-sparing surgery).
-Husband’s surgery was not classified as nerve-sparing… so we’re unfortunately left with a very permanent diagnosis.
+My husband’s surgery was not classified as nerve-sparing… so we’re unfortunately left with a very permanent diagnosis.

 Obviously, it’s impossible to conceive if you don’t have sperm.
 We’ve tried home remedies for years with no hint of success.
 10 years of infertility… we’re ready for our family.